aitalshashank2/Heimdall-serverside/README.md

 # Heimdall - Serverside

-This repository contains code for the server-side application of Heimdall SSH Logging system.
+This repository contains code for the server-side applications of Heimdall SSH Logging system.

 ---
+## Heimdall

+Heimdall is a GitHub based server login manager.
+It uses GitHub to track the SSH Keys and manage the access of the servers.

+For more information, please head to [Heimdall](https://github.com/aitalshashank2/Heimdall-Master)

+---

-### Setup Instructions
+## Setup Instructions

 - Clone this repository.
 - Initialize a virtual environment and install all the necessary packages using ```requirements.txt```